mariadb-edwardstoever/conn_pool_sim/README.md

 ### Queries Per Minute

 The connection pool simulator will run whatever sql files (scripts) are placed in the SQL directory, chosen at random.
 Generic scripts that will run on any Mariadb database are provided.
 They should be replaced with your scripts.
-Files should written in text and end with ".sql".
+Files should written in text.
+File names must end with ".sql".

 "QPM" or queries per minute is the number of sql scripts sent to the connection pool per minute.

-If you set a value for  `--qpm_low` and not a value for `--qpm_high`, the simulator will send a constant number of sql scripts per minute.
+If you set a value for  `--qpm_low` and do not set a value for `--qpm_high`, the simulator will send a constant number of sql scripts per minute.

 If you set a value for `--qpm_low` and also a value for `--qpm_high`, the simulator will vary the number of sql scripts sent per minute, from low to high.
 The variance will adjust at random every 10 seconds.